xrebel/xr-web/README.md

 5. Check out a new branch, e.g. for a certain issue.
    `git checkout -b issue-1`
 6. Commit the changes using a commit message in present tense describing what you change and why.
+   `git add ...`
+   `git commit -m"..."`
 7. Update your changes to the latest version on the `master` branch.
    `git pull --rebase upstream master`
 8. Push the changes.
    `git push -u origin issue-1`
+   Git will show you a message with a link where you can create a pull request.

 ## Running the project
 1. `pipenv run make devserver` (You need to have GNU make installed)